Remote Desktop Services: Remote Desktop Gateway

 The Remote Desktop Gateway service component, also known as RD Gateway, can tunnel the RDP session using a HTTPS channel.
 This increases the security of RDS by encapsulating the session with Transport Layer Security (TLS).
 This also allows the option to use Internet Explorer as the RDP client.
 The official MS RDP client for macOS supports RD Gateway as of version 8.
 This is also available for iOS and Android.

 This feature was introduced in the Windows Server 2008 and Windows Home Server products.

 In October 2021, Thincast, the main contributor of the FreeRDP project, published the first Remote Desktop Gateway solution running natively on Linux.

-Remote Desktop HTML5 Web Client

-In late 2018 Microsoft released the Remote Desktop HTML5 Web Client.
-The client allows users to connect to their remote apps or to their remote desktops without using an installed remote desktop client.
-The web client uses the TLS secured port 443 and does not use the RD Gateway to transport traffic, instead relying solely on the remote desktop session host aspect of remote desktop services.